Postdoc position: "To determine the consequences of large-scale sand extractions on the North Sea"

 Please visit the Department of Coastal Systems here.

-Closing date for applications: 26th September 2022.
-Interviews are foreseen for the first half of October and will include a visit to NIOZ-COS.
+Closing date for applications: 30th November 2022.
+Interviews are foreseen for the first half of December.